- Date : 28/09/2017

 - Read in : हिंदी

 IT executive Ashwin Chandra has been toying with the idea of buying a new house in Mumbai.
 He had checked out several under-construction projects, and even spoke to the developers, but was not entirely convinced if it would be a good idea to dive in now.
 Buying a property of his own will be a dream-come-true for Ashwin.
 But he is worried about a few other things.
-For starters, now that the Goods and Services Tax (GST) has been rolled out, is it wise to invest in a property after July?
+For starters, now that the Goods and Services Tax (GST) has been rolled out, what will be the GST on home purchase?
+Is it wise to invest in a property after July?

 Ashwin’s dilemma is a reflection of what most homebuyers have been going through for some time.
 Demonetisation had set the property prices crashing.
 Now GST is touted as the biggest indirect tax reform in independent India.
 But nobody is certain whether this will be good for the real estate sector.
 Of course, more clarity will appear once the GST rollout is complete.
 There are certain indicators that foretell advantages for homebuyers.
 Yet, there are factors that can be worrisome.
 Let us see what the deciding factors could be.